seL4/docs/TutorialsReworked/CAmkES/camkes2.md

 </details>

-## Walkthrough
- Bear in mind, this article will be going through the tutorial steps in the order that the user is led through them in the slide presentation, except where several similar tasks are coalesced to avoid duplication.
-Additionally, if a tasks step covers material that has already been touched on, it will be omitted from this article.

 ### TASK 1
  Here you're declaring the events that will be bounced back and forth in this tutorial.
 An event is a signal is sent over a